Understanding Obsessive-Compulsive Disorder

 Written by: Lauren Schneider

 When many people picture obsessive-compulsive disorder (OCD), images of excessive tidying may come to mind.
-“People often use OCD as an adjective, describing a serious dislike for germs or a need to be organized as ‘so OCD’” says psychologist Greg Muller, PhD, from the Mulva Clinic for the Neurosciences at UT Health Austin.
+“People often use OCD as an adjective, describing a serious dislike for germs or a need to be organized as ‘so OCD,’” says Greg Muller, PhD, a psychologist in UT Health Austin’s Mulva Clinic for the Neurosciences.

 - Excessive concern about germs or cleanliness

 - Concern that they will harm others